srobo/team-emails/SR2020/2020-02-19-inactive-team-prompt.md

 ---
 to: Teams deemed 'inactive'
-subject: Southampton Tech Day 8th Feb
+subject: Lack of activity in Student Robotics
 ---

 Hello There!